Suite 8F Group

 The Suite 8F Group, also referred to as the 8F Crowd, was a network of politically active businessmen in Texas from the 1930s into the 1960s.
-"Suite 8F" refers to Herman Brown's Suite at the Lamar Hotel (demolished) in Houston.
+"Suite 8F" refers to Herman Brown's suite at the Lamar Hotel in Houston.
 Herman Brown, one of the co-founders of the construction firm Brown and Root, made his primary home in Austin until 1948.
 With the company headquarters in Houston, Brown typically traveled from Austin once per week, then stayed at his room at the Lamar for a few days.
-Yet other members of his family stayed there as well.
-In addition, Gus Wortham, another member of the group, lived in the room next door, 7F.
+Gus Wortham, another member of the group, lived in the room next door, 7F.
 Jesse H. Jones, the developer and owner of the Lamar Hotel, lived on its top floor and was also a member of the group.

 Herman Brown, and his brother, George R. Brown, used their suite in the Lamar Hotel as a social, business, and political club.
 They planned and discussed events as varied as hunting and racing, pipelines and steel plants, and philanthropy and political candidates.
 James A. Elkins, a Houston lawyer and banker, wielded great influence and gained a reputation as a deal maker.
 For example, one friend credited Elkins for facilitating the sale of local radio station.
 Sometimes the group formed a consensus around a political candidate, then supported him as a group.
 For example, the group backed Oscar Holcombe, Sam Rayburn, and the first two campaigns of Franklin Delano Roosevelt for President of the United States.

 According to Texas Monthly, the 8F Crowd had gained "unequaled influence in state and national government" after the end World War II when George R. Brown, Gus Wortham, and Charles Francis of Vinson & Elkins founded Texas Eastern.
 The group was reported to exercise leverage over Big Oil.
 The 8F Crowd had connections to various media outlets including the Houston Chronicle, the Houston Post, television station KPRC, and radio stations KPRC and KTRK-TV.

 Membership

-The core group, or the persons who were active for the longest time, were James Abercrombie, Herman and George R. Brown, James Elkins, William and Oveta Culp Hobby, Robert E. "Bob" Smith, and Gus Wortham.
-Jesse H. Jones served as the group's "godfather," sometimes hosting meetings upstairs in his penthouse apartment.
+The core group, or the persons who were active for the longest time, were: